Showing top 0 results 0 results found

 One advantage of AI chatbots is that they give you a clear picture of how customers interact with your store.
 You can analyze that data to improve both the bot and the overall customer experience.

-The truth is, 40% of web users don't care whether they're being helped by a human or a bot, as long as they get the support they need.
+Most customers don't mind whether a person or a chatbot is helping them, as long as they get the support they need.
+According to G2's chatbot research, 82% of consumers prefer interacting with a chatbot over waiting for a human agent.
 What they do care about is speed, accuracy, and consistency.

-So, make it a point to monitor your bot's performance.
+Make it a point to monitor your bot's performance.
 Track key metrics, test different approaches, and iterate.
-I recommend experimenting with different ecommerce templates to see which ones resonate best with your customers.
+I recommend experimenting with different ecommerce templates to see which ones resonate with your customers.

 Types of ecommerce chatbots